Codecademy/docs/content/cpp/concepts/list/list.md

   - 'paths/computer-science'
 ---

-The **List** in C++ is a part of the Standard Template Library (STL) and represents a doubly linked list.
-It allows proficient insertion and deletion of elelments at any position with constant time complexity.
+**List** in C++ is a sequential container and a part of the Standard Template Library (STL) that stores elements in non-contiguous memory locations.
+The list is implemented using a doubly linked list.
+It allows proficient insertion and deletion of elements at any known position with constant time complexity.

 ## Syntax